Electoral Map

 You can vote by presenting:

-If you have been registered by a court order (especially in case of administrative error), you must also present this document.
+If you have been registered by a court order (especially in case of administrative error), you must also present the document as an attestation.

 The card is valid until it is replaced by the next one.

-All electoral cards are renewed in early 2022.
+All electoral maps were renewed in early 2022.

 Reminder